 Understanding Morphine and Its Effects

 Extracted from the Opium found in poppy plants, Morphine is one of the oldest pain medications in the world.
-The Opioid drug is used to treat moderate to severe pain, and is typically injected via a syringe or IV drip in a hospital setting or prescribed in an oral tablet in an outpatient setting.
-Morphine is considered to be a Schedule II drug in the U.S., which means that it has medicinal benefits but is still severely restricted due to the fact that it has a high potential for abuse and dependence.
+The Opioid drug is used to treat moderate to severe pain.
+Morphine is typically injected via a syringe or IV drip in a hospital setting or prescribed in an oral tablet in an outpatient setting.
+Morphine is considered to be a Schedule II drug in the U.S., which means that it has recognized medicinal benefits but is still severely restricted due to the fact that it has a high potential for abuse and dependence.

 What Are the Effects of Morphine Use?

 Along with its pain-relieving effects, Morphine can also cause some unwanted side effects as well.
 Although not all of these may occur, some of the most common effects include: